 The telecommunications infrastructure in China is not well developed.
-In particular, we depend on the PRC government and state-owned enterprises to establish and maintain a reliable Internet and telecommunications infrastructure to reach a broader base of Internet users in China.
-We cannot assure you that the Internet infrastructure in China will support the demands associated with continued growth.
-If the necessary, infrastructure standards, protocols and complementary products, services and facilities are not developed on a timely basis or at all by the PRC government and state-owned enterprises, our business, financial condition and results of operations could be materially and adversely affected.
+Our growth will depend on the PRC government and state-owned enterprises establishing and maintaining a reliable Internet and telecommunications infrastructure to reach a broader base of Internet users in China.
+The Internet infrastructure, standards, protocols and complementary products, services and facilities necessary to support the demands associated with continued growth may not be developed on a timely basis or at all by the PRC government and state-owned enterprises.